LucasDelfino92/morrowindsharp/mw++.md

   - Rename the mod to **Project Atlas - Glow in the Dahrk Patch**.
 Click **OK**.
 - [**Let There Be Darkness - Lua Lighting Overhaul**](https://www.nexusmods.com/morrowind/mods/47912/) by Greatness7, Merlord, OperatorJack, Petethegoat, and RedFurryDemon
 Configurable mod for automatical adjustment of lighting, including override values, cell whitelist, and light object editing.
+- [**Light Decay**](https://www.nexusmods.com/morrowind/mods/46671) by Greatness7 and Melchior Dahrk
+The radius of a handheld light will gradually diminish and eventually go out when the light extinguishes.
 - [**Transporter Lights**](https://www.nexusmods.com/morrowind/mods/48050) by Eq
 Caravaners, Gondoliers, and Shipmasters equip lights at night for more immersion.
 - [**Weather Adjuster**](https://www.nexusmods.com/morrowind/mods/46816) by Hrnchamd